Knowledge Tools

 Return Value

-Returns: ok (success), deleted_count.
-Entry IDs are unique per namespace.
-Specify namespace if the ID exists in multiple.
+Returns: ok (success), deleted_chunks (number of underlying chunks removed).
+Provide either entry_id, or a namespace (optionally with metadata_filter).
+Entry IDs are unique per namespace, so specify the namespace if the same ID exists in multiple.

 Examples